Here is a savory, creamy, and delicious pumpkin vegan risotto recipe that even meat eaters will love!

 But back to that in a minute.

-The pumpkin risotto recipe I’m posting today is something I’ve been working on for the past few months, adjusting proportions of the ingredients between trials to finally achieve the perfect rich pumpkin flavor and creamy texture in each and every comforting spoonful.
+The plant based pumpkin risotto recipe I’m posting today is something I’ve been working on for the past few months, adjusting proportions of the ingredients between trials to finally achieve the perfect rich pumpkin flavor and creamy texture in each and every comforting spoonful.

 It’s also fantastic with butternut squash!

 While another rice can be substituted if you wish, Arborio is the rice of choice for traditional risotto recipes.
-Using Arborio rice in this vegan risotto recipe will yield the absolute softest and creamiest risotto.
+Using Arborio rice in this dairy free vegan risotto recipe will yield the absolute softest and creamiest risotto.

 So about the date…

 We’d already been friends for two and a half months at the time, and many of my friends are guys.
-I never want to assume someone likes me if I’m not 100% sure, even if it might be obvious to everyone else.
+I never want to assume someone likes me if I’m not completely sure, even if it might be obvious to everyone else.

 Our conversations were often about recipes, so when he mentioned making pumpkin risotto and I said I wanted to try it someday and he replied, “Okay, when?”
 I wasn’t going to miss that chance.